Fedack/PiShockDocs/docs/pishock_api.md

 ------------------
 #### Shocker info
 This allows you to get information about the shock collar.
-This will respond with JSON containing the data
+The response is sent in JSON format and includes information such as the shock collar's client ID, name, maximum intensity, maximum duration, and online status.
 > `POST` https://do.pishock.com/api/GetShockerInfo

 This does not require any extra variables.